 - a.
 Inspect and dress known wounds. - b.
-Abdominal evisceration [Control bleeding]; rinse with clean fluid to reduce gross contamination.
-Hemorrhage control apply combat gauze or CoTCCC approved hemostatic dressing to uncontrolled bleeding.
-Cover exposed bowel with a moist, sterile dressing or sterile water-impermeable covering. - Reduction- a single brief attempt may be made to replace/reduce the eviscerated abdominal contents.
-If successful, re-approximate the skin using available material, preferably an adhesive dressing like a chest seal (other examples include suture, staples, wound closure devices). - If unable to reduce; cover the eviscerated organs with water impermeable non-adhesive material (transparent preferred to allow ability to re-assess for ongoing bleeding); examples include a bowel bag, IV bag, clear food wrap, etc. and secure the impermeable dressing to the patient using adhesive dressing (examples: ioban, chest seal). - Do NOT FORCE contents back into abdomen or actively bleeding viscera. - OK to administer combat pill pack. - Prolonged Care Considerations: - It is OK to attempt reduction if a patient presents late after injury. - Odds of a stable, successful reduction are low make a single attempt to reduce and then dress in place. - Hypothermia monitor closely as exposed abdominal contents will result in more rapid heat loss. - Re-evisceration In the event of re-evisceration (hernia) remove the skin closure and cover the eviscerated organs as recommended in 12 a. - If no known endpoint exists for surgical care, consider NOT attempting reduction.
+Abdominal evisceration [Control bleeding]; rinse with clean (and warm if possible) fluid to reduce gross contamination.
+Hemorrhage control apply combat gauze or CoTCCC recommended hemostatic dressing to uncontrolled bleeding.
+Cover exposed bowel with a moist, sterile dressing or sterile water-impermeable covering. - Reduction: do not attempt if there is evidence of ruptured bowel (gastric/intestinal fluid or stool leakage) or active bleeding. - If no evidence of bowel leakage and hemorrhage is visibly controlled, a single brief attempt (<60 seconds) may be made to replace/reduce the eviscerated abdominal contents. - If unable to reduce; cover the eviscerated organs with water impermeable non-adhesive material (transparent preferred to allow ability to re-assess for ongoing bleeding); examples include a bowel bag, IV bag, clear food wrap, etc. and secure the impermeable dressing to the patient using adhesive dressing (examples: ioban, chest seal). - Do NOT FORCE contents back into abdomen or actively bleeding viscera. - The patient should remain NPO.